kaypro283/lunarcalc-mbasic/README.md

 ## Running the Program

-You can run `LUNARCALC.BAS` on any MBASIC-80 interpreter, either real hardware or emulated.
+You can run `MOONCALC.BAS` on any MBASIC-80 interpreter, either real hardware or emulated.

 ### Example environments:
 - CP/M machines with MBASIC 5.21